DeeptradeProtocol/sui-deepbook-wrapper-package/docs/DESIGN.md

 - The more DeepBook fees you cover with your own DEEP tokens, the higher your discount
 - Maximum discount is achieved when the user fully covers the DeepBook fees themselves
+- Whitelisted pools automatically receive the maximum protocol fee discount rate for each order

 ### Unsettled Fees